 Why are biology preprints taking off now?

 Today's boom was long in the making.
-In the 1960s, the National Institutes of Health (NIH) in Bethesda, Maryland, mailed photocopies of draft manuscripts to groups of biologists; the short-lived project helped inspire physicists in 1991 to set up arXiv, a nonprofit preprint server now at Cornell University.
+In the 1960s, the National Institutes of Health (NIH) in Bethesda, Maryland, mailed photocopies of draft manuscripts to groups of biologists; the short-lived project was followed in 1991 by arXiv, a nonprofit preprint server for physics now at Cornell University.
 In 1999, Nobel laureate Harold Varmus, then-director of NIH, proposed a similar server for biology, but journal publishers saw it as a threat.
 In 2003, however, arXiv opened a quantitative biology section.
 And in 2007, Nature Publishing launched a server called Nature Precedings, which collated more than 2000 manuscripts, mostly in biology, before folding in 2012.

 The concept really gained traction in November 2013, when CSHL launched bioRxiv as a way to promote scientific communication.
 It had the weight of CSHL behind it, along with commitments from scores of volunteers to post their own preprints and help screen submissions.
 Recently, bioRxiv has drawn support from a deep-pocketed source, the Chan Zuckerberg Initiative (CZI) funded by Facebook Co-Founder Mark Zuckerberg and his wife, pediatrician Priscilla Chan.